Spektr/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here

+Notice: The task have been split by items with the assumption that all developers are full stack in the team.
+So one person can close all acceptances.
+If it's wrong assumption (what do I hope for), then the parent tasks can be divided into several other tasks.

-Ticket 1: Add Custom ID Field to Agent Table
+### Ticket 1: Add Custom ID Field to Agent Table

 Description:
 we need to add custom id in our database (agent table)

 Acceptance:
-- "custom_id" column is added to the Agent table. (db)
+- "custom_id" column is added to the Agent table.
-- it should be displayed in our UI (front)
+- it should be displayed in our UI
-- need to validate this id on uniqueness for Facility (front,back,db)
+- need to validate this id on uniqueness for Facility

+Effort Estimate:
-Effort Estimate: about 4-8 hours
+about 4-8 hours

 Implementation Details:
-- create migration to db for new fied "custom_id"
+- create migration to db for new fied "custom_id" (db)
-- update all dto and models in backend
+- update all dto and models in backend (back)
-- add UI to create/edit/show new field
+- add UI to create/edit/show new field (front)
-- add validation on front for unique field
+- add validation for unique field (front, back)

-Ticket 2: Update Shift table
+### Ticket 2: Update Shift table to use a new Custom ID

 Description:
 for generating reports, we need to update the Shifts table to include new field